 Module leadership: 'Innovation and Entrepreneurship in Organisations' (DMS) and 'Innovation, Entrepreneurship and the International Perspective' (MSc) at the Business School.

-Zheng, P. (2018), Organiser & Technical Programme Chair, The 2nd EAI International Conference on Technology, Innovation, Entrepreneurship and Education, hosted at Revensbourne University London, on 4th September 2018.
+Zheng, P. (2018), Organiser & Technical Programme Chair, The 2nd EAI International Conference on Technology, Innovation, Entrepreneurship and Education, hosted at Revensbourne University London, 4th September 2018.

-Zheng, P. (2017), Organiser, General Chair, The 1st EAI International Conference on Technology, Innovation, Entrepreneurship and Education, hosted at Caterbury Christ Church University, on 11-12th September 2017, UK.
+Zheng, P. (2017), Organiser, General Chair, The 1st EAI International Conference on Technology, Innovation, Entrepreneurship and Education, hosted at Caterbury Christ Church University, 11-12th September 2017, UK.